FynnMP/fun_learning/README.md

 # LEARNxCASINO - Learn Hard, Play Hard!

 Welcome to our innovative Learning platform.
 With this program you can study fundamental concepts of the St. Galler Management Modell as well as basic accounting principles.
-Your hardly earned money can be used to buy watches, cars, boats and art in the shop.
+Your hard-earned money can be used to buy watches, cars, boats and art in the shop.
 If you are a rather risk loving person you can try multiplying your money in our casino.
 Don´t forget to check out your treasures in the showroom.
 Have fun and best of luck!

 Menu                                                    |  SGMM / accounting memory                              |  Roulette
 :------------------------------------------------------:|:------------------------------------------------------:|:------------------------------------------------------: